 We have also investigated the amount of energy shift in the He spectra that is required to minimize the variation in the He/H ratio.
-To determine this quantitatively we used the results of the double-power-law fits to the spectra (Figure 7 and Table 5), and restricted our attention to the energy range from 1 to 100 MeV/nucleon that is more or less centered on the breaks.
-Using this method, and comparing energy shift factors of the form $10^{0.1n}$, with n an integer, we found that the optimum shifts ranged from factors of x1.6 to x2.5, corresponding to α values ranging from 0.5 to 2.
+To determine this quantitatively we used the results of the double-power-law fits to the spectra (Figure 7 and Table 4), and restricted our attention to the energy range from 1 to 100 MeV/nucleon that is more or less centered on the breaks.
+Using this method, and comparing energy shifts of the form $E^{0.1n}$, with n an integer, we found that the optimum shifts ranged from x1.6 to x2.5, corresponding to α values ranging from ~0.5 to ~2.

-In Figure 13 the proton spectra have been scaled down in energy by the amount indicated in the lower left hand corner (and adjusted in intensity) so as to compare the proton shapes to both the measured and fit He spectra.
-Note that the agreement is essentially exact in Events 2, 4, and 5, while there are some differences evident in Events 1 and 3 (these differences would be anticipated just from inspection of Figure 4).
-For Events 1 to 5, we find $\alpha = 0.5, 0.5, 2, 2$, and 1.4, respectively, while Cohen et al. find $\alpha = 1, 2.4, 1.3, 0.8$, and 2.7.
-Comparing these values, and the resulting energy shifts, we find that there is a significant discrepancy only for Event 2, where Cohen et al. found $\alpha = 2.4$ (corresponding to an energy shift of 2.7), and we find $\alpha = 0.5$ (corresponding to an energy shift of 1.6).
+In Figure 18 the proton spectra have been scaled down in energy by the amount indicated in the lower left hand corner (and adjusted in intensity) so as to compare the proton shapes to both the measured and fit He spectra.
+Note that the agreement is essentially exact in Events 2, 4, and 5, while there are some differences evident in Events 1 and 3 (these differences would be anticipated just from inspection of Figure 7).
+For Events 1 to 5, respectively, we find $\alpha = 0.5, 0.5, 2, 2,$ and 1.4, respectively, while Cohen et al. find $\alpha = 1, 2, 4, 1.3, 0.8$, and 2.7.
+Comparing these values, and the resulting energy shifts, we find that there is a significant discrepancy only for Event 2, where Cohen et al. found $\alpha = 2.7$, and we find $\alpha \sim 0.5$.
 In all but this case, the shifts derived from the α values of Cohen et al. would lead to a reasonable, if not optimum, correspondence between the H and He spectral shapes.